Ramp Operations in Aviation: Safety Procedures, Ramp Handling, and Airport Ground Operations Guide

 - FAA Advisory Circulars: Provide guidance on aircraft ground operations and safety zones around parked aircraft.

 - IATA Ground Operations Manual (IGOM): Standardizes passenger handling, baggage handling, and ground operations to improve safety and efficiency worldwide.
+For a deeper look at how these standards apply in practice, see Just Aviation’s guide to ground handling safety and efficiency.

 FAQs